-MIND.BODY.PEDAL works with partners such as Grow Club and Project Rockit to deliver four key workshops across the day.
+MIND.BODY.PEDAL works with partners such as Grow Club and Good Wheel Hunting to deliver four key workshops across the day.

 A team of qualified youth workers chat to the group about issues such as self-esteem, your inner critic as well as peer pressure and challenging social norms.
 If you’ve always been told you ‘throw like a girl’ what does that mean?

 Led by a qualified yoga instructor, this session shows just how important moving your body is.
 The group will chat about mindfulness and be taken through a series of breathing and stretching exercises.

 The girls are led by Ride2School on a 5km bike ride around their local community.
 They’re taught road rules and how to be a responsible road user.
 Dedicated staff are on hand to help teach new starters and wary riders who just want to practice.